Presidency of Dwight D. Eisenhower: Cabinet

 Eisenhower delegated the selection of his cabinet to two close associates, Lucius D. Clay and Herbert Brownell Jr. Brownell, a legal aide to Dewey, became attorney general.
 The office of Secretary of State went to John Foster Dulles, a long-time Republican spokesman on foreign policy who had helped design the United Nations Charter and the Treaty of San Francisco.
 Dulles would travel nearly 560,000 mi during his six years in office.
-Outside of the cabinet, Eisenhower selected Sherman Adams as White House Chief of Staff, and Milton S. Eisenhower, the president's brother and a prominent college administrator, emerged as an important adviser.
-Eisenhower also elevated the role of the National Security Council, and designated Robert Cutler to serve as the first National Security Advisor.
+Outside of the cabinet, Eisenhower selected Sherman Adams as White House chief of staff, and Milton S. Eisenhower, the president's brother and a prominent college administrator, emerged as an important adviser.
+Eisenhower also elevated the role of the National Security Council, and designated Robert Cutler to serve as the first national security advisor.

 Eisenhower sought out leaders of big business for many of his other cabinet appointments.
 Charles Erwin Wilson, the CEO of General Motors, was Eisenhower's first secretary of defense.
 In 1957, he was replaced by president of Procter & Gamble, Neil H. McElroy.
 For the position of secretary of the treasury, Ike selected George M. Humphrey, the CEO of several steel and coal companies.
 His postmaster general, Arthur E. Summerfield, and first secretary of the interior, Douglas McKay, were both automobile distributors.
 Former senator Sinclair Weeks became Secretary of Commerce.
 Eisenhower appointed Joseph Dodge, a longtime bank president who also had extensive government experience, as the director of the Bureau of the Budget.
 He became the first budget director to be given cabinet-level status.

 Other Eisenhower cabinet selections provided patronage to political bases.
 Ezra Taft Benson, a high-ranking member of the Church of Jesus Christ of Latter-day Saints, was chosen as secretary of agriculture; he was the only person appointed from the Taft wing of the party.
 As the first secretary of the new Department of Health, Education, and Welfare (HEW), Eisenhower named the wartime head of the Army's Women's Army Corps, Oveta Culp Hobby.
 She was the second woman to ever be a cabinet member.
 Martin Patrick Durkin, a Democrat and president of the plumbers and steamfitters union, was selected as secretary of labor.
 As a result, it became a standing joke that Eisenhower's inaugural Cabinet was composed of "nine millionaires and a plumber."

 Dissatisfied with Eisenhower's labor policies, Durkin resigned after less than a year in office, and was replaced by James P. Mitchell.

-Eisenhower suffered a major political defeat when his nomination of Lewis Strauss as a later Secretary of Commerce was defeated in the U.S. Senate in 1959, in part due to Strauss's role in the Oppenheimer security hearing.
+Eisenhower suffered a major political defeat when his nomination of Lewis Strauss as a later Secretary of Commerce was defeated in the U.S. Senate in June 1959, in part due to Strauss's role in the Oppenheimer security hearing.